DEVOTIONALS

 Think about John’s efforts and what they mean.
 If loving the Lord

-was merely some kind of fad, then more than likely John would try
+was merely some kind of fad, then John would probably have tried

 to persuade others to fellowship with Him.
 But John wanted others

-to ‘see’ how God was alive in his own life as a way of encouraging
+to ‘see’ and ‘know’ how God was alive in his own life as a way of

-them to ‘seek the Lord’.
-Consequently, he didn’t coerce anyone,
+encouraging them to ‘seek the Lord’.
+Consequently, he didn’t coerce

 ACTION:

-Are you experiencing a life that is searching for peace and happiness?
+Are you struggling through life searching for peace and happiness?

-Where do you go in your efforts to fulfill this need?
+Where do you go in your efforts to fulfill these needs?
 If you haven’t

 already done so, wouldn’t it be a good idea to consider turning away